 An archaeological survey was carried out by Birmingham University in March 1999 and concluded that no remains existed in the areas to be developed.

 The Green continues to thrive as a special place to sit, walk (with or without a dog) or watch children busy on the play equipment.
 The two copses, the pond, hedgerows and wild flower meadows encourage a diverse collection of flora and fauna.
 The benches provide a place to observe these at close quarters and to admire the spectacular views of the Mease Valley and beyond to the four counties surrounding Clifton Campville.

 All of the maintenance work is carried out by volunteers, in the main the Trustees with help on working days from villagers.
 Occasionally we call in specialist help with the trees.

 The Parish Council generously supports the work of the Trust with a grant every year but our main fund raising activity is the annual Country Fair on the second Saturday in June.
 This is becoming a hugely popular date on the calendar and people come from all over the Midlands area to take part in the fun.

 The Fair includes a wide range of traditional stalls, with emphasis on local produce; lots of animals, a fun dog show, children’s races and games, steam engine rides, vintage tractor and motor cycle parades as well as refreshment marquees including hot and cold drinks bar, home made cakes and cream teas, as well as hot dogs, burgers and bacon sandwiches – all made and served by people in the village.

-Other activities the Trustees organise include Horse Shows, kite-making and flying days, bird box making days and days making bird feeders.
+Other activities the Trustees organise include Horse Shows, kite-making and flying days.
 If you have any ideas for activities on the Green, especially those suitable for children, please contact us.

 Ongoing work includes improving the wild flower meadows – we make hay from this area to encourage the growth of the flowers, clearing the footpath; weeding around the recently planted hedge and keeping the pond area clear.